gbrao018/eva4/S15B/README.md

 		Conclusion: When the input size is 64*64, interpolated to (128,128) for loss calculation , depth quality is good but roundedness still exist.
 Without interpolation we observed the mask came up accurately pixelwise.

+### 3. Arriving at a conclusion:

-3. This time input was (128,128) output (128,128) and NO MORE interpolation, directly send the output to loss and backprop.
+When did with, (128,128) input size output (128,128) and NO MORE interpolation, directly send the output to loss and backprop.
 The same weights we got from initial 64 image we applied here, and the results are good and improved without training.
-But on random testing, still it required few epochs training.

 weights got from 64*64 applied on 128*128:
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/64weights_128_image.jpg)